kbaseattic/KBaseRNASeq/README.md

 Examples of tools that will be developed in this module:

+1) Associate Reads to RNASeq Sample

-1) Build Bowtie2Index
+2) Build Bowtie2Index

-2) Align Reads to Tophat
+3) Align Reads to Tophat

-3) Align Reads to Bowtie2
+4) Align Reads to Bowtie2

-4) Compute Gene Expression -Cufflinks
+5) Compute Gene Expression -Cufflinks

-5) Merge transcripts to Transcriptome - Cuffmerge
+6) Merge transcripts to Transcriptome - Cuffmerge

-6) Identify Differential Expression  - Cuffdiff
+7) Identify Differential Expression  - Cuffdiff

-7) Create ExpressionSeries
+8) Create ExpressionSeries

-8) Create ExpressionMatrix
+9) Create ExpressionMatrix

-9) View Expression Histogram
+10) View Expression Histogram

-10) View Alignment Statistics - Pie Chart
+11) View Alignment Statistics - Pie Chart

 Notes for development: